-Fisheries Officers will respond to various reactive compliance issues that arise from reports by members of the public and other government agencies, from issues observed during environmental monitoring programs or from aquaculture lease and licence holders, in regard to operational infrastructure, interactions with protected species, aquaculture stock, escape events and possible disease outbreaks.
-Fisheries Officers report to PIRSA Fisheries and Aquaculture within specific timeframes, as required.
+Fisheries Officers respond to various reactive compliance issues that arise from reports by members of the public and other government agencies, from issues observed during environmental monitoring programs or from aquaculture lease and licence holders, in regard to operational infrastructure, interactions with protected species, aquaculture stock, escape events, marine debris, and possible disease outbreaks.

-PIRSA Fisheries and Aquaculture will expiate licence holders for failure to submit EMP reports.
+PIRSA Fisheries and Aquaculture Services follow up and may pursue further action including expiation of licence holders for failure to submit or incomplete annual EMP and Production Return reports.